remia/OpenColorIO/src/OpenColorIO/ACES2.md

     GPU ACES2 ~ 2.8 times slower

+    GPU ACES2 - USE_UBO - 14ms for 10 iterations
+    GPU ACES2 - USE_SSBO - 1.14ms for 10 iterations

 3840x2007 viewport  (Marcie)
     GPU ACES2 - const buffer arrays ~ 67ms for 10 iterations 4K or 6.7ms
     GPU ACES2 - const buffer arrays and no arrays argument passing to functions ~ 51ms for 10 iterations 4K or 5.1ms